percona/percona-xtradb-cluster/doc/source/features/pxc-strict-mode.rst

 ``PERMISSIVE``

- At startup, if :variable:`wsrep_replicate_myisam` is set to ``ON``, a warning is logged and startup continues.
+ At startup, if :variable:`wsrep_replicate_myisam` is set to ``ON``, a warning is logged, and startup continues.

  At runtime, it is permitted to change :variable:`wsrep_replicate_myisam` to any value, but if you set it to ``ON``, a warning is logged.